Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ![](../assets/shape_points.png)

-Rendering a number of points using `Points` is much more performant, a four-vertex `Points` is much faster than rendering four `Point` with one vertex each.
+Rendering several points using `Points` is much more performant, a four-vertex `Points` is much faster than rendering four `Point` with one vertex each.

 #### Line